Required Attendance Age

 Immunization Law For Rhode Island Homeschoolers

 The state of Rhode Island does not require children who are educated at home to receive vaccinations.
-Only children who attend public or private schools must receive vaccinations.
+Only children who attend public or private schools must receive vaccinations or submit a waiver.

 (see legal reference #3)